Valafar123/WaterBucket/features.md

 ### Block Drop Tweaks

-* Nether Quartz Ore now drops the same amount of Quartz as Lapis Lazuli Ore drops Lapis Lazuli.
+* Nether Quartz Ore now drops 3-6 Quartz as opposed to 1.
 * Grass Path blocks can now be mined with Silk Touch.
 * Infested Blocks can now be mined with Silk Touch.
 * Infested Blocks now always drop Gravel when broken without Silk Touch (including by Silverfish).